From the Winter 2021 issue of Living Bird magazine. Subscribe now.

 The stars of the show in National Geographic and PBS Nature TV documentaries, the more than 40 species in the birds-of-paradise family have become icons of New Guinea’s rainforests.
 Their extraordinary beauty is unlike that of any other birds on Earth, but it’s their wide range of bizarre breeding behaviors that captivates audiences—from elaborate dancing and flaring their elegant plumes to shape-shifting displays that make these exotic species seem like avian transformers.

-Home to More Species Than Any Other Island on Earth
+A Black Sicklebill transforms its body sideways during his display.
+Previous Next Home to More Species Than Any Other Island on Earth

 The island of New Guinea contains more than 1,700 species of birds, mammals, amphibians, and reptiles.
 But unlike other rainforests in the Oceania region, New Guinea lacks native species of primates and most other fruit-eating mammals.
 Instead the forests have coevolved with fruit-eating birds serving as the primary seed dispersers.
 Without these birds, New Guinea’s spectacularly biodiverse forests as we know them would not exist.